am-beardsley/eng-388-about-me/README.md

 The content in this folder, modeled after Stephen Quigley's (2022) [Open Fuego coding tool](https://kairos.technorhetoric.net/26.2/disputatio/quigley/openfuego.html), will help you learn how to code and draft the About Me portion of your final project.

 You'll work through the prompts in the index.html file to construct a webpage that introduces who you are.
 Imagine you're presenting this webpage to a future employer.
-Your About Me should tell them what your values and principles are, and how such qualities connect to your work as a professional writer.
+Your About Me should tell them your values and principles and how such qualities connect to your work as a professional writer.

 I encourage you to play and explore.
 Coding can be frustrating, but it's highly rewarding when your piece goes live.